bluelightning32/vs-gourmand/readme.md

-# Vintage Story Block Interactions Demo
+# Gourmand Vintage Story Mod

-This mod shows which interaction events are fired when a block is right clicked.
+This mod gives the player a health buff after food diversity points are earned by eating foods that match food achievements.

 ## Building